hanadiasfour/DataScience_SamplingAnalysis/README.md

 ## Tools Used
 - Jupyter Notebook
-- Python libraries: NumPy, Pandas, Matplotlib
+- Python libraries: NumP and Matplotlib